 – Steel bottom bracket cups

-I have installed Campagnolo Super Record (steel version) on my Colnago Master and the components perform very well.
+I have installed Campagnolo Super Record on my Colnago Master and the components perform very well.
 I particularly like the down shift on the front derailleur from a 52t chainring to a 42t chainring.
 It is very smooth and accurate even by modern day standards.
+The wheel hubs are very smooth rolling.
+The brakes are OK (considering they are only single pivot callipers).
+The cranks and chainrings are stiff for my 82kgs.
+The headset and bottom bracket work perfectly and both front and rear derailleurs work well once you set the right tension in the cables and gear shifting levers.
+Remember that Super Record components were used by many professional riders back in the 70’s and 80’s, so they are high quality, durable parts.

-Obviously a personal thing, but I love the design, styling and anodised silver finish on all the components.
+Obviously a personal thing, but I love the design and styling of the components as well as the anodised silver finish.
 I also love the drilled brake levers.
-As most of the parts are alloy with some titanium, they are less susceptible to corrosion than steel parts.
+Because most of the parts are alloy, they are less susceptible to corrosion than steel parts.

-The downside is if the silver anodised finish is worn or damaged, it is difficult to restore the component to match the original anodised finish.
-Some repairers I have spoken with say that modern anodising gives a more milky finish than the finish on the original part.
+The downside is if the silver anodised finish is worn or damaged, it is difficult to restore the finish to original.
+Some repairers I have spoken with say that modern anodising gives a more milky finish.
 The outside face of the crank arms is a common place for wear to occur.

 Tip 1.
 Take your time setting up the front derailleur so that it doesn’t scrape the inside of the crank arm when in it’s outer most position.
 You only have to look at all the used crank arms on Ebay to find nearly all of them have been scored by the front derailleur being incorrectly set-up at some point.